 Often when a dancer puts on a costume for the first time, their dance really comes alive.
 It helps them transform into the character they are meant to be and can take their performance to a new level.
 In the same way, dressing appropriately for class helps our dancers be focused and give their class work the respect and effort it deserves.

 Help your dancer succeed by being sure she’s dressed appropriately for dance class every week.

 Most recommended dancewear is available for purchase at Dance Concepts.
-(We don’t carry half soles but you can buy them through the link below or at Dancewear Inc.) If you have any questions about what is required for your specific class please shoot us an email 🙂
+(We don’t carry half soles but you can buy them here.)
+If you have any questions about what is required for your specific class please shoot us an email 🙂

 Dance With Me, First Steps, Petite Performers, Rising Stars:

 - Dance With Me dancers need pink leather ballet shoes*

 - First Steps and Petite Performers dancers need pink leather ballet shoes* and black tap shoes